cmu-mars/cmu-robotics/documents/p2-cp3.md

 ### REST Interface to the TH

+This API is currently still a draft.
+Some, but not all, possible future changes include:
+ * adding more constants to the enumerated error codes in the TH `/error` end point

+ * adding more constants to the enumerated status codes in the TH `/status` end point

 The Swagger file describing this interface is [swagger-yaml/cp3-th.yaml](swagger-yaml/cp3-th.yaml) which should be considered the canonical definition of the